goodluke1/FivemLocationSaver/README.md

 ⚙️ How It Works

-When a player disconnects, their current coordinates are saved to the database.
+When a player disconnect, their current coordinates are saved to the database.

 When they reconnect, the script checks the database and restores their previous location.